fcabecciaw/cpsa-example/README.md

   dos2unix ${file}
 done
 ```

-These operations are already included in the script [clean_all.sh](files/scripts/clean_all.sh), launched by the [run_all.sh](files/run_all.sh) script, which collects all the commands shown in the rest of this document.
+These operations are already included in the script clean_all.sh, launched by the run_all.sh script, which collects all the commands shown in the rest of this document.

-It is strongly recommended that you familiarize with the [run_all.sh](files/run_all.sh) script in order to understand all what it does, ultimately the entire Vitis AI flow on the host computer.
+It is strongly recommended that you familiarize with the run_all.sh script in order to understand all what it does, ultimately the entire Vitis AI flow on the host computer.

-## 3 The Docker Tools Image
+3 The Docker Tools Image

-You have to know few things about [Docker](https://docs.docker.com/) in order to run the Vitis AI smoothly on your host PC environment.
+You have to know few things about Docker in order to run the Vitis AI smoothly on your host PC environment.

-### 3.1 Build the Image
+3.1 Build the Image

-This tutorial assumes that you are going to use one of the containers available at [Docker Hub](https://hub.docker.com/u/xilinx), and thus this section is only useful if you would like to try a different combination of framework and architecture (e.g. PyTorch with CUDA).
+This tutorial assumes that you are going to use one of the containers available at Docker Hub, and thus this section is only useful if you would like to try a different combination of framework and architecture (e.g. PyTorch with CUDA).
 If you are not going to build your own docker, skip to section 3.2 (the rest of the tutorial will work the same in both cases).
 From the Vitis AI 3.5 repository, run the following commands:
 ```
 cd ${WRK_DIR}
 cd docker
 ./docker_build.sh -t gpu -f pytoch
 ```

-Once the process is finished, with the command ``docker images`` you should see something like this:
+Once the process is finished, with the command `docker images` you should see something like this:
 ```
 REPOSITORY                        TAG               IMAGE ID       CREATED         SIZE xilinx/vitis-ai-pytorch-gpu  3.5.0.001-b56bcce50   3c5d174a1807   27 hours ago    21.4GB
 ```
-For more information about this process, see the [Vitis-AI Installation Instructions](https://xilinx.github.io/Vitis-AI/3.5/html/docs/install/install.html#)
+For more information about this process, see the Vitis AI 3.5 Installation Instructions

-### 3.2 Launch the Docker Image
+3.2 Launch the Docker Image

-To launch the docker container with Vitis AI tools, execute the following commands from the ``${WRK_DIR}`` folder:
+To launch the docker container with Vitis AI tools, execute the following commands from the `${WRK_DIR}` folder:
 ```
 cd ${WRK_DIR} # you are now in Vitis_AI subfolder